 - Transfer taxes (called “ITP”) are levied at 8% for a resale property across Spain, but in Costa Blanca (except Murcia), the transfer tax is levied at 10%.

 - Land registry fees are usually half the cost of your notary fees.

 - The independent lawyer fee is mostly 1%.

 - Stamp duty is 1.5%.

 - Lender's commission is typically 1% of the capital loans (if you are buying with a mortgage).

-- In the case of a new-build property, 10% VAT (vs. 8% ITP for resale property).
-VAT is levied at only 4.5% for new-build properties in the Canary Islands.
+- In the case of a new-build property, 10% VAT (vs. 8% ITP for a resale property).
+The VAT is levied at only 4.5% for new-build properties in the Canary Islands.

 - Stamp duty for new build property is 1.5% of the purchase price paid.

-In Spain the community charge is called “IBI”.
+In Spain, the community charge is called “IBI”.
 You also have home insurance, maintenance, and utility costs.
-If you purchase a property tourism rental, local Spanish authorities will require you to apply for a licence to let property to tourists.
-At Spain Homes we can advise you on the suitability of the home for such purpose before you consider purchasing.
+If you purchase a property tourism rental, local Spanish authorities will require you to apply for a license to let property to tourists.
+At Spain Homes, we can advise you on the suitability of the home for such purpose before you consider purchasing.